-Section Two: Number of Fire Drills in 2022
+Section Two: Number of Fire Drills in 2023

 Each occupied Housing area conducts one fire drill per semester.
 One drill is conducted during the Spring semester, Summer A, Summer B, and Fall Semester of occupied buildings.
-Overall, for Housing, there were 14 fire drills held during 2022.
+Overall, for Housing, there were 14 fire drills held during 2023.
+Summer A & B term fire drills were not completed during 2023.